robcarver17/pysystemtrade/docs/production_strategy_changes.md

 # Run reports

 I'd recommend running the full suite of reports to make sure everything works, and also to check that all is as it should be (the strategy report should be especially interesting in this respect).

 # Restart processes

 You can now restart your running processes.

+Check that any new instruments can actually trade (eg R871)

 # Delete replaced strategies from configuration files

 This is a housekeeping stage to ensure